Lanark Lanimers

-Every June the town of Lanark in Scotland celebrates Lanimer Week.
-The festivities reach a high point on the Thursday of Lanimer Week, when the town's schoolchildren parade in fancy dress with decorated vehicles, pipe bands, and a Lanimer Queen and her Court, who have been selected from local schools.
+Every June the town of Lanark in Scotland celebrates the Lanark Lanimer Celebrations.
+The festivities reach a high point on the Thursday of Lanimer Week when it’s the gala day, when the town's schoolchildren parade in fancy dress with decorated vehicles, pipe bands, and a Lanimer Queen and her Court, who have been selected from local schools.

 The Lanimer celebrations are based on King David I (r.
 1124–1153) granting Lanark the status of Royal Burgh during his reign.
 A condition of the charter stated that the merchants of the town must inspect their March or boundary stones each year.
 This duty has been carried out every year since then, and the Land Marches became transformed over time into the annual celebrations.

-Events in Lanimers Week
+Events in Lanimer Week

-Lanimers Week begins on Sunday when the Lord Cornet Elect is led from the town's Memorial Hall to Saint Nicholas' Parish Church for the Kirkin' of the Lord Cornet Elect Service.
+Lanimer Week begins on Sunday when the Lord Cornet Elect is led from the town's Memorial Hall to Saint Nicholas' Parish Church for the Kirkin' of the Lord Cornet Elect Service.
 On the Monday evening, crowds turn out for the Perambulation of the Marches, when officials and members of the public walk the boundaries.
 A Scottish country dance display takes place at Lanark Cross, followed by the Sashing of the Lord Cornet and the Shifting of the Burgh Standard.
 The evening ends with the Lord Cornet's Reception.
 An official ride-out around the town takes place on Tuesday night, followed by the presentation of the New Lanark Loving Cup to the Lanimer Queen Elect at New Lanark.
 The Lanimer Queen's Reception is held on the Friday evening in the Memorial Hall.
 Saturday sees the Ball at Lanark Market when the Lord Cornet escorts the Lanimer Queen.

 This is not to be confused with Landemer which is a similar festivity held in the nearby town of Rutherglen, also in South Lanarkshire.
 Landemer is normally held the first Saturday in June.